ish-cd/help/jobs-and-the-runtime.md

 ### Runtime

-Every job run on drush.io is executed in an isolated container, offering a clean runtime environment for every run.
+Every job run on Ish CD is executed in an isolated container, offering a clean runtime environment for every run.
 No state persists between runs, ensuring predictable behavior.

 #### __The environment__
 Because job runs are queued by __individuals__, every job run is invoked in the context of the individual account's [credential](/the-basics#concepts).
 That means all commands executed during the job run are run with terminus pre-authenticated and with SSH keys appropriate to run remote commands.
 No need to run `terminus auth:login` in your job!